Skip to main content

 If you’ve got any questions about donating to Save the Children, please take a look through our most Frequently Asked Questions.

-Lana* (1 day) was the first baby born at Save the Children's maternity unit in Gaza
+Tima* (26) holds her one-day-old baby Lana* at Save the Children's maternity unit in Gaza (*names changed to protect identity)

 Other ways to donate